Why the name Svaha?

 Svaha = “(SVA-ha) The time between when you see the lightning and when you hear the thunder” – (Native American, tribe unknown)

 … or so the story goes.
 Once upon a yesteryear there was a space on the 2nd floor of the Union building on the campus of Antioch College named ‘Svaha’ and campus rumor said that name meant the above definition and was a ‘Swahili’ word.
-This space had been created and so named that in the late 60’s or early 70’s, and it was even a campus publication and information office at one time (where they could get you the answer faster than lightning or something like that).
+This space had been created and named in the late 60’s or early 70’s, and it was even a campus publication and information office at one time (where they could get you the answer faster than lightning … or something like that).

 So when we formed Svaha and were looking for a name this one seemed particularly neat and unique so we registered the domain svaha.com and started on our merry geeky way (in retrospect we probably could have registered any number or easier to say, spell and remember names, and sold them for ridiculous amounts 5 years later and retired, but oh well).